masc-ucsc/livehd/docs/projects.md

 Maybe use https://github.com/Boolector/boolector

-# Past Projects
+## Mockturtle

-## Mockturtle (Qian Chen)
+There are some issues with Mockturtle integration (new cells) and it is not using the latest Mockturtle library versions.

-Integrate EPFL mockturtle (https://github.com/lsils/mockturtle) with Lgraph.
+The goal is to use Mockturtle (https://github.com/lsils/mockturtle) with LiveHD.
 The main characteristics:

 * Use mockturtle to tmap to LUTs
 * Use mockturtle to synthesize (optimize) logic
 * Enable cut-rewrite as an option
-* Enable hierarchy cross optimization
+* Enable hierarchy cross optimization (hier:true option)
-* Explore cross cuts optimization (flops/arith/...)
+* Use the graph labeling to find cluster to optimize
 * Re-timing
 * Map to LUTs only gates and non-wide arithmetic.
 E.g: 32bit add is not mapped to LUTS, but a 2-bit add is mapped.
 * List of resources to not map: